schwartzadev/librec-auto/README.md

 ## Purpose

-The librec-auto project aims to automate recommender system experimens using Librec.
+The librec-auto project aims to automate recommender system experiments using Librec.

 ## Workflow